zaqifathis/BIMserver-doc/Eclipse-Modeling-Framework.md

 # Generating Code

-The EMF framework generates Java classes with the given ECore file, these classes are used to store BIM models and passed to the [[database layer | Database---Versioning]] .
+The EMF framework generates Java classes with the given ECore file, these classes are used to store BIM models and passed to the [database layer](Database---Versioning) .

 # Caveats